irmen/Pyro5/docs/source/tipstricks.rst

    to the same source code files that define the argument data types, that the client and server use.

-As long as the dispatcher itself  *doesn't have to know what is even in the actual message*, Pyro provides a way to avoid both issues mentioned above: use the :py:class:`Pyro4.core.SerializedBlob`.
+As long as the dispatcher itself  *doesn't have to know what is even in the actual message*, Pyro provides a way to avoid both issues mentioned above: use the :py:class:`Pyro5.client.SerializedBlob`.
 If you use that as the (single) argument to a remote method call, Pyro will not deserialize the message payload *until you ask for it* by calling the ``deserialized()`` method on it.
-Which is something you only do in the actual server object, and not in the dispatcher.
+Which is something you only do in the actual server object, and *not* in the dispatcher.
 Because the message is then never de/reserialized in the dispatcher code, you avoid the serializer overhead, and also don't have to include the source code for the serialized types in the dispatcher.
 It just deals with a blob of serialized bytes.

-An example that shows how this mechanism can be used, can be found as ``blob-dispatch`` in the examples folder.
+An example that shows how this mechanism can be used, can be found as :py:mod:`blob-dispatch` in the examples folder.

 .. index:: socketpair, user provided sockets